AMENDED AND RESTATED BYLAWS

 The Executive Committee of CTXVOAD shall consist of the following officers, as well as the Chairs of the Standing Committees (as hereinafter defined):

-Chairperson (may not serve more than two consecutive terms)
+Chairperson (may not serve more than two consecutive two-year terms)

 Function: Presides at meetings, acts as spokesperson, and represents CTXVOAD, delegates tasks as pertains to CTXVOAD business, convenes meetings and provides overall leadership.
 The Chairperson with the consent of the voting membership may engage in external contracts.

-Vice-Chairperson (may not serve more than two consecutive terms)
+Vice-Chairperson (may not serve more than two consecutive two-year terms)

 Function: Vice-Chairperson acts on behalf of the Chairperson in the absence of or at the request of the Chairperson.

-Secretary/Treasurer (may not serve more than two consecutive terms)
+Secretary/Treasurer (may not serve more than two consecutive two-year terms)

 Function: Maintains organizational records, takes attendance, makes notifications of meetings and other important communications to the members, keeps minutes of meetings, and maintains any financial records of CTXVOAD.